dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 {: #fig-multi-client-server title="DOTS server with multiple clients"}

-A DOTS client may be associated with one or more DOTS servers, and those DOTS servers may belong to different entities.
+A DOTS client may be associated with one or more DOTS servers, and those DOTS servers may belong to different domains.
 This may be to ensure high availability or co-ordinate mitigation with more than one directly connected ISP.
 An example scenario is for an enterprise to have DDoS mitigation service from multiple providers, as shown in